-May 26, 2017 — “Due to the very generous outpouring of donations from private citizens and businesses throughout the Southbury area and beyond, this spring we were able to paint our notably historic barn,” stated Leslie Kane, Executive Director of the Audubon Center Bent of the River.
+May 26, 2017 — “Due to the very generous outpouring of donations from private citizens and businesses throughout the Southbury area and beyond, this spring we were able to paint our notably historic barn,” stated Leslie Kane, Center Director of the Audubon Center Bent of the River.

 Kane stated that donations provided the funds for the Audubon Center to hire the expert skills of General Painting of Danbury.
 “They went beyond the contracted job by sprucing up the sleighs once used by the previous property owners Howard G. B. and Althea Clark, plus our garden bench.
 They truly went well beyond their scope of work to make the Bent shine this spring.
 The newly-painted bright colors will welcome a host of migrant birds and visitors this spring.”